-• Note that mist nets and other thin netting should not be used as swallows may become tangled in them.
-Operators should instead use canvas or other textiles (e.g., silage tarps).
+- left exposed for >48 hours during the breeding season.11 - Note that mist nets and other thin netting should not be used as swallows may become tangled in them.
+Operators should instead use canvas or other textiles (e.g., silage tarps).^{2,9}

 - Areas with streams/rivers and open areas (meadows, bogs, open woodland, cutover areas, and recent burns) have a higher likelihood of containing Bank Swallow colonies, particularly in areas characterized by sandy soils.
-Surveying planned road right of ways and avoiding creek crossings in areas with open, sandy banks is an important planning step. - In operating areas known or expected to contain Bank Swallows, careful attention during road-building and stream-crossing is encouraged to avoid impacting stream flow and natural hydrologic processes.
+Surveying planned road right of ways and avoiding creek crossings in areas with open, sandy banks is an important planning step. - In operating areas known or expected to contain Bank Swallows, careful attention during road-building and stream-crossing is encouraged to avoid impacting stream flow and natural hydrologic processes.2

 The Barn Swallow is a common bird of agricultural areas where it predominately nests in colonies in open barns.
-In more forested regions the Barn Swallow nests in smaller colonies (sometimes single nests) on bridges, inside culverts, and on other structures within or near forestry operations.
+In more forested regions the Barn Swallow nests in smaller colonies (sometimes single nests) on bridges, inside culverts, and on other structures within or near forestry operations.1